mg-6502/nextjs-resend-billing-failure/README.md

 ## Features

 This project shrinks down the number of examples to focus on learning.
+It also customizes and combines a number of components and provides some further explanations near the bottom of the Readme.

 As such there are 3 types of emails included: